 Baseball lost to UConn 3 to 1 on Friday, April 8th.

-Jesse Woods, who spent three seasons coaching at Boston College, enters his third year at Notre Dame in 2013.
-Woods serves as the Irish outfield coach and leads the program's recruiting efforts and hitters.
+Jesse Woods, who spent three seasons coaching at Boston College, enters his fourth year at Notre Dame in 2014 where he oversees the catchers and hitters in addition to splitting recruiting efforts with fellow assistant Chuck Ristano.
+In previous seasons, Woods has also worked with the outfielders.

 Notre Dame proved to be a vastly improved offensive club under Woods' second year of tutelage in 2012.
 After the Irish batted .239 in 2011 - the lowest batting average for an Irish squad since 1978 (the last year when the NCAA still used wooden bats) - Notre Dame raised its team average by nearly 40 points to .277.
-In `11, the Irish had 12 or more hits in just five games, but recorded 18 such games last season.
-Notre Dame collected at least 10 hits in 28 games last year as opposed to 14 double-digit hit games in `11.
+In `11, the Irish had 12 or more hits in just five games, but recorded 18 such games in `12.
+Notre Dame collected at least 10 hits in 28 games in `12 as opposed to 14 double-digit hit games in `11.

-Notre Dame hit 36 home runs in `12, which led the BIG EAST.
-The Irish registered just 18 long balls in `11 - only three teams in the league had fewer.
+Notre Dame hit 36 home runs in `12, which led the BIG EAST and was 18 more than in '11, when only three teams in the league had fewer.

-Notre Dame was the only team in the BIG EAST with a pair of players with 10 or more home runs.
-The sophomore duo of Eric Jagielo (13) and Trey Mancini (12) combined for 25 round trippers.
+The Irish were the only team in the BIG EAST with a pair of players with 10 or more home runs.
+The sophomore duo of Jagielo (13) and Mancini (12) combined for 25 round trippers.
 Jagielo ranked second in the league and Mancini was tied for third.

-Woods was instrumental in last season's recruiting class that included 13 players from 11 different states, including California, Indiana, Florida, New Jersey, Pennsylvania, Iowa, Minnesota, Texas, Virginia, Illinois and Massachusetts.
+Woods was instrumental in 2012's recruiting class that included 13 players from 11 different states, including California, Indiana, Florida, New Jersey, Pennsylvania, Iowa, Minnesota, Texas, Virginia, Illinois and Massachusetts.
 No class in Notre Dame history has come from such a widespread area.

 Woods managed through a difficult transition for Notre Dame in 2011, factoring in the new BBCOR standard for bat testing and five first-year everyday starters into the lineup.
 The Irish struggled offensively for much of the season, but Woods did aid in the development of the rookie tandem of Mancini and Jagielo - whom hit third and fourth, respectively, over the entire year.
 Notre Dame has not had first-year players in those two spots of the lineup in at least 23 years (dating back to the 1988 season when records allow game-by-game lineups).